GoswamiVijay/APIPrototype/pages/development.md

 Optional - You can use [sublime](http://www.sublimetext.com/) , [TextWrangler](http://www.barebones.com/products/textwrangler/) or [webstorm](https://www.jetbrains.com/webstorm/)

-*If you find yourself having to use sudo for running node, please see this page on how to resolve the issue http://stackoverflow.com/questions/16151018/npm-throws-error-without-sudo*

 If you haven't done so already, please create an account on github, dockerhub The project administrator should also add you to the project team on github, dockerhub, codeship, Jira, confluence and Amazon Cloud